You are bringing home a new puppy and it’s time to celebrate.

 Make it a favorite spot by including chew toys and cozy blankets.

-If letting her play or explore, keep the crate door open so that your puppy has the chance to come and go if she decides she needs a break from the large open space available to her.
+While letting her play or explore, keep the crate door open so your puppy has the chance to come and go if she decides she needs a break from the large, open space available to her.

 Third is dog food.

 If possible, at least for the first few days, continue using the same dog food your puppy was enjoying prior to coming home.